OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_kvm.rst

 - Frankfurt region
 - Ubuntu Server 20.04 LTS (HVM), SSD Volume Type - ami-0767046d1677be5a0
 - t2.small
-- 40 GB hard disk (you need to edit the Storage tab before launching the instance; by default it comes with just 8GB)
+- 100 GB hard disk (you need to edit the Storage tab before launching the instance; by default it comes with just 8GB.
+It can be lower -40GB- if you are not planning to test the K8s appliance)
 - before launching the instance, please open the ports defined above by editing the Security Groups as per the picture.
 This can also happen after launching the instance following `this guide <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html>`__.

 |aws_security_groups|